Production of Justice League (film): Theatrical cut (2017)

 All of the re-shot scenes were filmed digitally, using an Arri Alexa XT.
 Wagner was briefly contacted to return, but was busy shooting another project that was being shot in the same area and briefly visited the set, finding the atmosphere very different from the original production, corroborating statements made by Ray Fisher, Jason Momoa and Gal Gadot about the experience on set of the reshoots.
 Wagner also said the reshoots lasted about 55 days or 7 weeks, and said the studio brightened up the color palette of the film when Snyder was working in post and went further in this with Whedon.
 The scenes that Whedon wrote or re-shot for the theatrical release added a brighter tone and humor, and reduced the level of violence seen in Snyder's darker direction.
 Fisher has also said nearly every Snyder shot scene had a Whedon addition spliced in except the scene on the GCPD roof top with the League and Commissioner Gordon.
 To meet the mandated run-time, more than 90 minutes of footage from the "Snyder Cut" was removed, but the result still adhered to the basic outline of the story established by Snyder.
-While the "Snyder Cut" was poorly received by test audiences, the early screening of Whedon's cut scored as high as Wonder Woman did with test audiences, so Warner decided to move forward with it.
+While the "Snyder Cut" was poorly received by test audiences, the early screening of Whedon's cut scored as high as Wonder Woman (2017) did with test audiences, so Warner decided to move forward with it.
 However, the film's editor David Brenner has since contested this.

 Upon release, the theatrical cut of Justice League was met with mixed to negative reviews.
 Several critics described it as a "Frankenstein" film, in that similar to Frankenstein's monster that is composed of different humans' body parts, Justice League was very obviously the work of two different directors with competing visions for the finished product.
-Warner decided to move away from Snyder's vision for a shared universe of interconnected films and focus on stand-alone films and solo franchises instead.
+Warner Bros. decided to move away from Snyder's vision for a shared universe of interconnected films and focus on stand-alone films and solo franchises instead.
 The previously announced sequel to Justice League scheduled for a 2019 release was pushed back indefinitely.
-Similar to the fallout after Batman v Superman, Warner initiated a shakeup of executives between late-2017 and mid-2018, ahead of the release of the next DCEU film, Aquaman.
+Similar to the fallout after Batman v Superman, Warner Bros. initiated a shakeup of executives between late-2017 and mid-2018, ahead of the release of the next DCEU film, Aquaman.
 Both Jon Berg and Geoff Johns, who were hired as co-chairmen and co-runners of the DCEU after Batman v Superman to get the franchise back on track, departed DC Films at the end of 2017.
 In early 2018, Berg and Johns were replaced by Walter Hamada (It, The Conjuring) and Chantal Nong.
-Warner's head of casting Lora Kennedy departed in May 2018.
+Warner Bros.' head of casting Lora Kennedy departed in May 2018.
 The Hollywood Reporter quoted an insider familiar with the station as saying Hamada "walked into a shitshow, and he's trying to clean it up".
 Several DCEU actors are no longer attached to the franchise following Justice League, with several others currently in question.